Lattice Models, Hamiltonian Operators, and Symmetric Functions: Introduction

 Our proof of the first part of Theorem \ref{main-result-classical} uses Wick's Theorem \cite{AlexandrovZabrodin}, along with generating function manipulations.
 The second part follows directly from the first part using a result by Brubaker and Schultz \cite{Brubaker-Schultz}, and corrects a result from \cite{BBF-Schur-polynomials}.

-The free fermionic six-vertex model is known to always be solvable \cite[Theorem~1]{BBF-Schur-polynomials}.
+The free fermionic six-vertex model is known to always be solvable \cite[Theorem~1]{BBF-Schur-polynomials} (after Baxter \cite{Baxter, Baxter-YBE} in the case where the weights are symmetric).
 Having a Hamiltonian operator for these models gives an alternative method to explore the partition functions and prove identities.

 We work with two types of six-vertex models, which we call $\mathfrak{S}$ and $\mathfrak{S}^*$, and which are in a sense dual models.
 Both are four-parameter families which parametrize the free fermionic Boltzmann weights, and we show that both models match with Hamiltonians.
 The models are generalizations of the $\Delta$ and $\Gamma$ models explored in \cite{BBF-Schur-polynomials}.
 In addition, they each generalize the five-vertex vicious and osculating models defined in \cite{Fisher-vicious-walks, Brak-osculating}.
 One specialization sends $\mathfrak{S}$ to the vicious model and $\mathfrak{S}^*$ to the osculating model, while another specialization does the reverse.